Make-School-Courses/FEW-2.4-Native-Development-with-JavaScript/Lessons/Lesson-05.md

 	- keyExtractor
 - Define a Row Component

-The data source includes a list of cat anda list of dogs.
+The data source includes a list of cat and a list of dogs.
 Each animal has an object that inlcudes a breed property, and a list of other properties that rate the `breed` in different areas such as: friendliness, Affection, Shedding, Health etc. Each of these fields is rated with a value of 0 to 5.

-NOTE!
-Not all properties appear with every animal.
+**NOTE!** Not all properties appear with every animal.
 Only `breed` is guaranteed to appear with each object.

 Create the FlatList component.
 Add set it's props.